-This is not your traditional lasagna – it’s a an easy vegetarian lasagna made with zucchini noodles.
+This is not your traditional lasagna – it’s a an easy low carb lasagna made with zucchini noodles.
 This is a pretty light dish that will fill you up, not drag you down, and still gives you all the good flavors of a lasagna.
-When doing the Keto / low carb diet, the more heavy foods are great for keeping you full, but sometimes you want something lighter.
+This low carb zucchini lasagna recipe will become a favorite in your weekly rotation.

 Some of the differences you’ll notice between this lasagna and the traditional are no beef, no pasta noodles, no egg and not a lot of cheese.
 Like I said, I like it light.
 Using zucchini in place of the noodles is easier than you think.
 And still satisfies that lasagna craving you have when you’re eating low carb meals

 Start with your mandolin to make the zucchini strips.
 Actually, start with large zucchinis.
 They will slice better and make it easier to use on the mandolin.
 Yes, I’d recommend you use the mandolin to keep the strips even – about 1/8 inch is good.
 How do you make low carb zucchini lasagna not watery?
 Pat them dry with paper towels as they hold a lot of moisture.